Rank: Associate or Senior Librarian

 About Collection Strategies:

 Collection Strategies supports all types and formats of scholarly resources and creative outputs, integrating them into a healthy ecosystem that sustains the dynamic lifecycle of collections to advance the teaching, learning, and research of the University of Oregon community.
-The department encompasses collection planning and budgeting; acquisition and collaborative collection development of physical and electronic resources; management of and troubleshooting access to electronic resources; cataloging of online serials; management of serials cataloging in all formats; and liaising with other collection-related departments and teams, such as subject specialists, cataloging, Special Collections and University Archives (SCUA), Resource Sharing, open resources, and institutional/data repositories.
+The department encompasses collection planning and budgeting; acquisition and collaborative collection development of physical and electronic resources; management of and troubleshooting access to electronic resources; cataloging of online serials and management of serials cataloging in all formats; and liaising with other collection-related groups and initiatives, such as subject specialists, cataloging, Special Collections and University Archives (SCUA), Resource Sharing, open resources, and institutional/data repositories.
 The department builds strong partnerships within the UO campus and with external partners to lead advances in practice and to contribute to regional, national, and international resource collection and curation efforts.
 For the current organization chart, go to https://library.uoregon.edu/general/about/orgchart.

-The successful candidate will strategize the Libraries’ collection development as a whole ecosystem that includes all types of owned, subscribed, and open resources, allocate funding to the greatest effect, and leverage external partnerships to build collection services.
+The successful candidate will guide the effort to strategize the Libraries’ collection development as a whole ecosystem that includes all types of owned, subscribed, and open resources, allocate funding to the greatest effect, and leverage external partnerships to build collection services.
 The successful candidate will play a role in the development of long-range and comprehensive plans around collection acquisition, management, exhibition, deselection, and growth of the Libraries as a resource and service center for scholars in all fields.

 The Director of Collection Strategies is a career faculty position and is expected to participate in appropriate professional development activities and organizations to stay current with trends and practices in the field and to meet the criteria for promotion and retention.